brandseye/brandseyejs/README.md

-# BrandsEye Metrics
+# BrandsEye.js

-BrandsEye Metrics is a javascript library for display graphs, and for pulling data from a BrandsEye account.
+BrandsEye.js is a javascript library for display graphs, and for pulling data from a BrandsEye account.
 It's built on top of D3 and NVD3.

 ## Using

-BrandsEye metrics makes use of the following libraries.
+BrandsEye.js makes use of the following libraries.

 - JQuery
 - D3